Not Just Energy Futures

-- Declan Murray, Solar Waste: Energy, Recycling and Value in East Africa (International Development PhD Programme, Writing Up)
+- Declan Murray, Solar Waste: Energy, Recycling and Value in East Africa (International Development PhD Programme)

 - Kirsten Campbell, Gender, Social Transformation and Solar Microgrids in India (International Development PhD Programme, Writing Up)

-- Kamya Choudhary, Pumping Politics: Solar Powered Irrigation and Social Transformation in Rural India (International Development PhD Programme, currently on fieldwork)
+- Kamya Choudhary, Pumping Politics: Solar Powered Irrigation and Social Transformation in Rural India (International Development PhD Programme, Writing Up)

 - Kristin Fedeler, Hydro-electric Infrastructures and Ethiopia's Grand Renassance Dam (International Development PhD Programme, currently on fieldwork)

-- Silvia Pergetti, Charged: Imagined Futures and Distributed Generation in the Sundarbans, India (Social Anthropology PhD Programme, currently on fieldwork)
+- Silvia Pergetti, Charged: Imagined Futures and Distributed Generation in the Sundarbans, India (Social Anthropology PhD Programme, Writing Up)

-- Rishabh Raghavan, Energy Theives: Police and Policing of Electricity in Tamil Nadu, India (Social Anthropology PhD Programme, currently on fieldwork)
+- Rishabh Raghavan, Energy Theives: Police and Policing of Electricity in Tamil Nadu, India (Social Anthropology PhD Programme, Writing Up)

 - Paulina Gonzalez Martinez, Energy justice and urban politics in Mexico City (International Development PhD Programme, Year 1)